 Keasbey is a very small town located in the state of New Jersey.
 With a population of 3,027 people and just one neighborhood, Keasbey is the 382nd largest community in New Jersey.

-Keasbey is a blue-collar town, with 37.76% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Keasbey is generally considered to be a blue-collar town.
+37.76% of the Keasbey workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Keasbey is a town of service providers, construction workers and builders, and professionals.
 There are especially a lot of people living in Keasbey who work in personal care services (9.86%), maintenance occupations (8.85%), and food service (8.18%).

 Also of interest is that Keasbey has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Keasbey citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.11% of adults 25 and older in Keasbey have a college degree.
+In terms of college education, Keasbey is nearly on par with the US average for all cities of 21.84%: 18.11% of adults 25 and older in Keasbey have a bachelor's degree or advanced degree.

 The per capita income in Keasbey in 2022 was $27,279, which is low income relative to New Jersey, and lower middle income relative to the rest of the US.
 This equates to an annual income of $109,116 for a family of four.
 However, Keasbey contains both very wealthy and poor people as well.